heesoo-jang/starter-hugo-academic/content/authors/admin/_index.md

 ---

 Hi!
 I'm a [Royster fellow](https://gradschool.unc.edu/funding/gradschool/royster/) and a [Richard Cole fellow](https://web.archive.org/web/20191118042438/http://hussman.unc.edu/phd/cost-and-funding) at the [Hussman School of Journalism and Media](http://hussman.unc.edu/), Univeristy of North Carolina at Chapel Hill.
 My advisor is [Dr. Shannon McGregor](http://www.shannoncmcgregor.com/).
-I'm also affiliated with the [Center for Information, Technology, and Public Life (CITAP)](https://citap.unc.edu/), where I am working as the policy collaboration graduate assistant for 2022-2023.Previously, I worked at [SNU FactCheck Center](https://factcheck.snu.ac.kr/home/about), the first and only fact-checking platform in South Korea.
+I'm also affiliated with the [Center for Information, Technology, and Public Life (CITAP)](https://citap.unc.edu/), where I am working as the policy collaboration graduate assistant for 2022-2023.
+Previously, I worked at [SNU FactCheck Center](https://factcheck.snu.ac.kr/home/about), the first and only fact-checking platform in South Korea.

-In July 2023, I was one of the two awardees of AEJMC(The Association for Education in Journalism and Mass Communication (AEJMC))'s [Inez Kaiser Graduate Student of Color Award](https://community.aejmc.org/publicrelationsdivision/awards/kaiser-award#:~:text=The%20award%20honors%20Inez%20Kaiser,of%20each%20award%20is%20%241000).
-In Febraury 2023, I have been selected as [one of the 12 NexGen Leaders of the U.S.-ROK Alliance by CSIS Korea Chair with support from the U.S. Embassy Seoul and the State Department](https://www.csis.org/programs/korea-chair/projects/30-next-generation-us-rok-alliance).

-### 👉 My Research
-I study how strategic actors communicate about emerging media and technology and their multifaceted impacts on people, industries, and society.
-During my years in the PhD program, I have been focusing on artificial intelligence (AI) systems and digital platforms.
-I believe how different actors (e.g., tech companies, government agencies, media, civil society, publics) strategically communicate impacts and harms makes a big difference, and I am passionate about my research because of its implications for justice and democracy.
-The aim of my research program is <b> to ensure that the voice of the publics are not marginalized and meaningfully heard in these conversations around media and technology. </b> My research program largely includes the following themes:

-- Artificial Intelligence (AI) Ethics
-- Harms and Biases of AI Systems
-- Digital Harms of Transnational Platform Ecosystems

-I approach my research with a ["social science salsa-dancing,"](https://www.hup.harvard.edu/catalog.php?isbn=9780674048218) perspective, using a diverse set of computational, quantitative, and qualitative methods.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/cv_homepage-heesoojang-July72023.pdf" "newtab" >}}CV{{< /staticref >}}.

-💜 Acknowledgement: My research is generously supported by the [Royster Society of Fellows](https://gradschool.unc.edu/funding/gradschool/royster/) and the [Center for Information, Technology, and Public Life (CITAP)](https://citap.unc.edu/).
-My dissertation project, in particular, is generously supported by the [William Francis Clingman Jr. Ethics Award](http://hussman.unc.edu/william-francis-clingman-jr-ethics-award) and the [Minnie S. & Eli A. Rubinstein Research Award](http://hussman.unc.edu/minnie-s-and-eli-rubinstein-research-awards).
+<b> I'm on the academic job market for 2023-24! </b>

-### 👉 Public Scholarship
+### 👉 Op-eds

-- <b>"Transnational platform ecosystems harm children and women outside the West.
-Here's how"</b> Check out my <b>op-ed piece</b> on Tech Policy Press ["Tech Companies Sit on Sidelines While Korean Children Are Drawn Into Digital Sex Trafficking"](https://techpolicy.press/tech-companies-sit-on-sidelines-while-korean-children-are-drawn-into-digital-sex-trafficking/)
+- [Transnational platform ecosystems harm children and women outside the West.](https://techpolicy.press/tech-companies-sit-on-sidelines-while-korean-children-are-drawn-into-digital-sex-trafficking/) in <i>Tech Policy Press</i> (2022)

-- <b>"AI chatbot systems can harm users in several ways"</b> Check out my <b>op-ed piece</b> on Slate🤖 ["A South Korean Chatbot Shows Just How Sloppy Tech Companies Can Be With User Data"](https://slate.com/technology/2021/04/scatterlab-lee-luda-chatbot-kakaotalk-ai-privacy.html)
+- [AI chatbot systems can harm users in several ways.](https://slate.com/technology/2021/04/scatterlab-lee-luda-chatbot-kakaotalk-ai-privacy.html)  in <i>Slate</i> (2021)